 There's also a Twitch Stream Just for You

 When you watch The International, I highly recommend watching the Newcomer's Stream.
 It features a cast of commentators who explain what's going on during games in terms DOTA 2 strangers can understand.
 They are also pretty funny, so they make some of the less exciting parts of the game more entertaining.

 If you're familiar with the basic concept of MOBAs, skip this.

 What is a MOBA?: A MOBA is a Multiplayer Online Battle Arena, and it’s like a mix of real-time strategy games like Starcraft, action RPGs like Diablo, and team sports like football.
 In a MOBA, players control a single character on a team.
-Two teams battle to destroy the other opposition's key structure, which is guarded by stationary towers and a regular stream of computer-controlled minions called creeps who march along set paths, called lanes.
+Two teams battle to destroy the opposition's key structure, which is guarded by a base of stationary towers and a regular stream of computer-controlled minions called creeps who march along set paths, called lanes.

+At the beginning of the game characters are too weak to take on the enemy base, so players first have to make their characters stronger.
 To do this, players kill enemy creeps, towers, and opposing players, all of which provide experience and gold.